-After creating your long list of sentences, make sure that the font size is big enough so that it is easy enough to cut out using some scissors.
+After creating your long list of sentences, make sure that the font size is big enough.
+It should be easy enough to cut out using scissors.
 You may want to put the sentences in a box frame so you have some guides to cut around.

 Once all of the words are cut out and prepared, the words for each individual sentence together with a paperclip so that nothing gets mixed up.
 For instance, if you have 10 sentences, then you should have 10 paperclips to keep them organized with.